TheCandidStartup/TheCandidStartup.github.io/_drafts/language-stack.md

 You have front end clients that work with back end services.
 Each is implemented using a stack of technology starting with physical hardware in the base layers, possibly with abstractions of the hardware as VMs or Containers.

-On top of the hardware we have layers of general software such as databases and operating systems that we almost always run off the shelf.
+On top of the hardware we have layers of general software, such as databases and operating systems, that we almost always run off the shelf.

 Finally, we get to our software.
 There will be some kind of hosting app that runs as a process on the operating system.
 We could write this ourselves but in most cases we'll use something off the shelf, like a web server in the backend or a web browser in the front end.
 The hosting app includes the runtime for the programming language(s) we write our software in.
 We could write the whole thing ourselves, but in most cases we'll use common libraries and frameworks to make our life easier.
 Finally, at the top of the stack is the code we actually write in the programming language determined by the hosting app and frameworks we're using.